abi-am/omicss-25/Group projects/GP3/README.md

    As an input we need to give filtered plink binary format files (.bed, .bim. fam).
 Filtering should include the following steps

    - **Anotation** - samples should have individual, unique ID's.
-So if the VCF file is not annotated firstly we need to annotate it usinf bcftools
+So if the VCF file that we need to analyze is not annotated, firstly we need to annotate it using bcftools.

 **Then we can proceed with Filtering using [PLINK](https://www.cog-genomics.org/plink/1.9/filter) tool**